-General Plan Policy PF 9: Coordination of Facilities with Future Development Does the NZO fulfill this policy? ✓ Objective: To ensure that land use decisions are based on the planned capacity of capital facilities and that such facilities are provided when they are needed to support new development. requirement for approval within Chapter 17.52 [Con Otherwise, the deficiency required to be improved a Public Works Department Improvement Projects that identify the needs of the calong-term funding strates.
-The program includes any needed repairs or improve existing infrastructure (e.g. nmon Procedures]. in service would be as part of the project.
-The has a list of Capital at allows the City to community and to prepare gy to meet those needs. project that involves ements to the City's g,, streets, parks, city juisition or construction of are funded by the City's
+General Plan Policy PF 9: Coordination of Facilities with Future Development Does the NZO fulfill this policy? ✓ A finding of adequate infra requirement for approval within Chapter 17.52 [Con Otherwise, the deficiency required to be improved a Public Works Department Improvement Projects that identify the needs of the calong-term funding strates.
+The program includes any needed repairs or improve existing infrastructure (e.g. facilities, etc.) and the acq nmon Procedures]. in service would be s part of the project.
+The has a list of Capital t allows the City to ommunity and to prepare gy to meet those needs. project that involves ements to the City's s., streets, parks, city uisition or construction of Does the NZO fulfill this policy?